egli/louis-find-duplicates/README.md

 Distributed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-# Usage

-From your docs directory, run the jar like so:

-    $ java -jar rippledoc-0.1.0-standalone.jar